Decolonizing the public library

 During his formal librarian education, Wong recalls that library school wasn't necessarily a place of critical thought, that there wasn't much instruction in the way of working with Indigenous communities or how the library could become a reconciliatory space.
 Now, Wong serves as a liaison between the Ontario Institute for Studies in Education's library system and Indigenous users or Indigenous studies students.
 He also serves as the chair of the Indigenous matters committee.

 In 2017, Wong co-wrote "Moving in the Circle: Indigenous Solidarity for Canadian Libraries" -- an article reflecting on the Indigenous peoples-settler relationship in the context of the library, published in The Canadian Journal of Library and Information Practice and Research.
-Although he works out of the Ontario Institute for Studies in Education, an academic library at the University of Toronto, Wong says public librarians offer incredible benefits to the masses since they work directly with the public -- not just with academics, researchers and students.
+Although he works out of the University of Toronto libraries, Wong says public librarians offer incredible benefits to the masses since they work directly with the public -- not just with academics, researchers and students.

 "It's just so important that we are prepared to even come to the table to talk about services like programming and the way we collect things and the way we describe things and how we interact with Indigenous people," he says.
 "But in order to do all of those things we need to understand our role in colonialism."